 Over the last decade, we have seen declines in the number of people donating to charity or volunteering, changes in the demographics of participation, and growing questions about which actions and which communities get counted or left out in traditional measures of giving and volunteering.

 In response to the challenges facing generosity in America, leadership from The Giving Institute and Giving USA Foundation began to investigate the idea of a commission that could address these concerns.
 Out of this exploratory effort, the Generosity Commission was born.

-Vice President, The Aspen Institute
+Co-Chair, Generosity Commission; Vice President, the Aspen Institute

 The Generosity Commission’s mission to celebrate and support Americans’ spirit of generosity is fundamental to our society and our values.
 Generosity can be part of the skills that young people learn as they grow up, much like other skills.
 It is also something that can be reinforced throughout their lives, through family, through networks, and especially through their workplace.
 We all have a role in enabling and nurturing a culture of generosity and mutual support because individual giving and volunteering are vital parts of the American experience.